Skip to main content

 Example: amount of SSP

-Rena is off sick from Monday to Friday which are the days she normally works in a week.
-She is due to be paid SSP for 2 days in this week as the first 3 days are ‘waiting’ days.
-She will receive SSP of £23.35 per day (£116.75 divided by 5) and therefore in total will receive £46.70.
+Rena is off sick from Monday to Friday, which are the days she normally works in a week.
+She will receive statutory sick pay of £24.65 per day (£123.25 divided by 5).

 How to get SSP

-SSP is available for someone who is an ‘employed earner’ (basically those who are working for an employer that has a liability to pay National Insurance contributions (NIC) for them), who earns an average of at least the lower earnings limit (£123 in 2024/25) and who has done some work under their contract (even if this is just a few hours’ worth).
-This means that if you are in a new job – you may qualify for SSP even if you have not been paid yet.
+Statutory sick pay is available for someone who is an ‘employed earner’ (basically those who are working for an employer that has a liability to pay National Insurance contributions (NIC) for them) and who has done some work under their contract (even if this is just a few hours’ worth).
+This means that if you are in a new job, you may qualify for statutory sick pay even if you have not been paid yet.

-If you are off sick and qualify for SSP, your employer should pay it to you automatically through the payroll and at the normal time.
-It is subject to tax and NIC just like other wages, although if it is the only amount being paid to you in a particular pay period, it may fall below the relevant thresholds.
+If you are off sick and qualify for statutory sick pay, your employer should pay it to you automatically through the payroll and at the normal time.
+It is subject to tax and National Insurance just like other wages, although if it is the only amount being paid to you in a particular pay period, it may fall below the relevant thresholds.

 You should be able to get a ‘sick note’ (now called a ‘fit note’), if you need one, from a doctor or pharmacist or other healthcare professional.
 But please note that for the first seven days off work, employees can self-certify, so you do not need any evidence for your employer.